This article was updated on September 3, 2018.

-Fifty-seven percent of people report benefits and perks as one the most important considerations before accepting a job, according to a 2015 Harris Poll conducted for Glassdoor.
-Employee perks also benefit organizations by helping to create employee satisfation, productivity, and loyalty.
+Fifty-seven percent of people report benefits and perks as one the most important considerations before accepting a job, according to Glassdoor.
+Employee perks benefit organizations by helping to create employee satisfaction, productivity and loyalty.
 In light of this, should businesses do more to re-evaluate employee perks?

 What's Being Offered in the Marketplace